 This story begins in 2009.
 We had just started out with Simon Cruz and we had a new management behind our backs.
 We were trying to figure out the best setup for our merchandise.
 While we were suggested several merch companies to handle this for us, I had a feeling I could run this business directly from our website instead.
-After all, I had been selling various crap on Ebay for years, and I already had pretty solid shipping routines set up.
+After all, I had sold various crap on Ebay for years, and I already had pretty solid shipping routines set up.

 By coincidence, around this time I received a phone call from our previous A&R - Anders Johansson - from Universal Music.
 He had spotted my picture in an ad by D.N. (one of the biggest newspapers in Sweden), and clever as he is - he figured out that they didn't have the right to use my picture for ad purposes.
 He asked me "Should I give this a go?
 How much should we settle for?"
 We agreed on a modest amount and he said he was gonna make some phone calls.